UnitConversion/unitConversion/documents/activeinterlock/webclient.rst

 Web user interface comprises of navigation bar on the top and the body below it.
 Navigation bar has menu items that represent all of the available statuses of the dataset.
 On the right there is a dropdown element that allows user to log in and log out.
 By clicking on the status menu item, dataset is displayed in the body.

 In body part of the user interface the whole dataset is displayed.
 Dataset has three parts/tables and they can be viewed by selecting appropriate tab in the tab navigation bar.
-On the right there are buttons that enable user to move dataset from one status to another.
+On the right there are buttons that enable user to "move" dataset from one status to another.

 Every dataset part (BM, ID, logic) is displayed in its own table.
 Every row represents a device or a logic and every cell a property of the device that must be captured.
 Table can be editable or not depending on user permissions.
-When table is editable, data in most of the cells can be changes and thus updated.
-After updating, some of the cell also need approval.
-Data in the cell can be approved by clicking on the button that appears after updating the value below the changed value.
+When table is editable, data in most of the cells can be changed and thus updated.
+After updating, some of the cells also need an approval.
+Data in the cell can be approved by clicking on the button that appears below the value after updating.
 To speed up things, the whole row can be approved by clicking on the approve button which is positioned at the end of every row.
-New device and logic can be added by pressing the *Add new device* or *Add new logic* buttons.
+New device and logic can be added by pressing the **Add new device** or **Add new logic** buttons.

 .. figure:: img/ui.png
    :scale: 50%